JCocola/LLM-Behavioral-Shift/docs/index.md

 ### Setting

 We use GPT models and the python OpenAI API.
-Details about the code implementation can be found in the appendix and the GitHub repo.
+Details about the code implementation can be found in the GitHub [repo](https://github.com/JCocola/LLM-Behavioral-Shift).

 ### Data